jedinyphilip/instamt-js/README.md

   yours is the other way around.
 - `.nd2` and friends: convert to TIFF in Fiji first (`File → Import → Bio-Formats…` then `File → Save As → Tiff…`).
-Native ND2 reading would mean shipping the Bio-Formats WASM bundle (~25 MB), which I haven't been willing to pay for yet.
+Native ND2 reading would mean shipping the Bio-Formats WASM bundle (~25 MB).

 If the TIFF doesn't carry ImageJ metadata, the reader can't always tell whether N pages means "N frames" or "C channels × N/C frames" - the